AshmanRoonz/The-Metaphysics/README.md

 Every act of perception, governance, or creation becomes a form of dual convergence: toward one’s own soul (authenticity) and toward the divine pattern (alignment).
 From this, an ethics of coherence emerges—Truth-Driven Relativism—where morality, science, and spirituality fuse through participatory validation.
-Reality itself becomes a shared project of emergence—each receipt, each choice, adding to the cosmic ledger.
+Reality itself becomes a shared project of emergence: each receipt, each choice, adding to the cosmic ledger.

 One Sentence to Remember